PopulationStatistics/popdata/README.md

 Sys.setenv("CHROMOTE_CHROME" = "/usr/bin/brave")
 ```

-On Windows, to have the path to `brave` executable, you can the task
+On Windows, to have the path to `brave` executable, you can use the task
 manager to check the path.
-If you can download or already have `chrome`
-installed, it’s much easier since no setup is required.

 ![brave\_exe\_img](./inst/img/brave_exe.png)